abenitov/ms-quarkus-archetype/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-From a DDD approach and Hexagonal architecture consideration, the project is divided into three modules:
+From a DDD approach and Hexagonal architecture consideration, the project is divided into five modules:

 - infrastructure
 - domain